petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-overview.md

 ## Virtual machine states

-The virtual machines in the standby pool can be kept in a running or stopped (deallocated) state.
+The virtual machines in the standby pool can be kept in a running, hibernated, or stopped (deallocated) state.

 **Deallocated:** Deallocated virtual machines are shut down and keep any associated disks, network interfaces, and any static IPs.
 [Ephemeral OS disks](../virtual-machines/ephemeral-os-disks.md) don't support the deallocated state.